LIFE GIVING WATER INTERNATIONAL

 Picture

-Workshops and community discussions on health & hygiene help the community receive the full benefits of clean water to improve health.
-Each family commits to building its own latrine or toilet.
+Workshops and community discussions on health and hygiene help the community receive the full benefits of clean water to improve health.

 Picture